What is the Speed Limit in School Zones in Texas?

 - Not paying attention, distracted by a mobile phone

-- Not yielding the right of way to crossing guard, children and school buses
+- Not yielding the right of way to the crossing guard, children, and school buses

 School Safety Tips for Parents and Children

 To ensure the safety of your children it’s important that you teach them some important safety tips for going to or coming from school.
 If students are walking or biking to school make sure they: